tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### 4.3.1 Use of upper and lower case symbols (normative)

 Section 4 follows the notation style used in Appendix A of Veiga (2016), but Appendix A uses set-theoretic symbols in a way that differs from some common mathematical practice and can be ambiguous if read literally without reference to the examples.
 In particular, uppercase symbols denote domains (sets of instances of a concept), while lowercase symbols denote either a single instance of that domain or, in some expressions, a selection drawn from that domain.
+In concert, Veiga (2016) ambiguously overloads ⊂, which Appendix B's examples show was often meant as "set of instances," not "subset".

-In the notation of Appendix A:
+In the notation of Appendix A (of Veiga 2016):

 - `x ∈ X` means that `x` is a single instance (member) of the domain `X`.
 - `x ⊂ X` was used in the source text where `x` was intended to range over multiple instances drawn from the domain `X`.

 Read literally in standard set theory, `x ⊂ X` means that `x` is a subset of `X`.
 However, in Appendix A, some expressions written with `x ⊂ X` are clarified by the worked examples in Appendix B, which frequently treat the members of such sets as ordinary named instances rather than as subsets.
 For example, Appendix B gives expressions such as `vp(u1) = {cc1, ..., cc19}`, `mp(u1) = {cd1, ..., cd18}`, `mm(cd1) = {s3}`, and `i(s1) = {m2}`, which are naturally read as sets of instances, not as sets of subsets.

-Accordingly, in the current formulation, Appendix B is used to interpret the intended semantics of the corresponding expressions from Appendix A.
+Accordingly, in the current formulation, Appendix B (of Veiga 2016) is used to interpret the intended semantics of the corresponding expressions from Appendix A (of Veiga 2016).

 - Where the examples and usage show that a construction is intended to be a set of instances drawn from a domain, the current formulation uses `x ∈ X`.
 - Where a construction is genuinely intended to range over subsets, the current formulation uses `x ∈ 𝒫(X)`.
 - The symbol `x ⊂ X` is retained only with its ordinary set-theoretic meaning, to state that one set is a subset of another.

-Thus, the current formulation does **not** mechanically replace every original use of `x ⊂ X` with `x ∈ 𝒫(X)`.
+Thus, the current formulation does **not** mechanically replace every original (Veiga 2016) use of `x ⊂ X` with `x ∈ 𝒫(X)`.
 Instead, it distinguishes between two cases:

 1. **Instance-valued selections from a domain.**
    Where Appendix B shows that the members are intended to be instances, expressions are written with `x ∈ X`.
 For example, policy and method constructions such as `VP(u)`, `MP(u)`, `VM(va)`, `MM(me)`, and `I(s)` are treated as sets of instances of `VA`, `ME`, `S`, or `M`, respectively.